hashicorp/terraform-aws-nomad/modules/run-nomad/README.md

 We recommend using the `run-nomad` command as part of [User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts), so that it executes when the EC2 Instance is first booting.
 If you are running Consul on the same server, make sure to use this script *after* Consul has booted.
-After runing `run-nomad` on that initial boot, the `supervisord` configuration will automatically restart Nomad if it crashes or the EC2 instance reboots.
+After running `run-nomad` on that initial boot, the `supervisord` configuration will automatically restart Nomad if it crashes or the EC2 instance reboots.

 See the [nomad-consul-colocated-cluster example](/examples/nomad-consul-colocated-cluster example) and